-A cash-covered put is a 2-part strategy that involves selling an out-of-the-money put option while simultaneously setting aside the capital needed to purchase the underlying stock if it hits the option’s strike price.
-The goal of this strategy is to acquire the stock at a lower price than the market’s offering if the option gets assigned to you.
+A cash-covered put is a 2-part strategy that involves selling an out-of-the-money put option while simultaneously setting aside the capital needed to purchase the underlying stock at the option’s strike price.
+The goal of this strategy is to acquire the stock at lower than the current market price if the option gets assigned to you.

 When and why to use cash-covered puts

 Have you ever entered a limit order to buy a stock below its current trading price, only to find yourself waiting around for the price to drop for your order to execute?
 Wouldn’t it be nice if you could make some money in the meantime?
-With a cash-covered put, you can.
+With a cash-covered put, you may be able to.

 By selling a cash-covered put, you can collect money (the premium) from the option buyer.
 The buyer pays this premium for the right to sell you shares of stock, any time before expiration, at the strike price.
 The premium you receive allows you to lower your overall purchase price if you get assigned the shares.